Block-Network/StatusBarLyric/README_EN.md

 ### Supported system versions

--MIUI 10/12/12.5 (MIUI 11 is also supported with a high probability [not tested]) -Oxygen11
+- MIUI 10/12/12.5 (MIUI 11 is also supported with a high probability [not tested])
+- Oxygen11
--Extension (ROG)
+- Extension (ROG)
--Realme UI
+- Realme UI
--AOSP
+- AOSP
 #### Theoretical support for some native classes

 ## Supported Music app versions